PNC Financial Services Group Inc. Buys 2,080 Shares of BCE Inc. (NYSE:BCE)

 PNC Financial Services Group Inc. lifted its stake in shares of BCE Inc. (NYSE:BCE) (TSE:BCE) by 1.6% during the third quarter, Holdings Channel.com reports.
 The firm owned 131,024 shares of the utilities provider’s stock after acquiring an additional 2,080 shares during the period.
 PNC Financial Services Group Inc.’s holdings in BCE were worth $6,559,000 as of its most recent SEC filing.

-Other hedge funds also recently added to or reduced their stakes in the company.
-Lincluden Management Ltd. bought a new position in shares of BCE during the 2nd quarter worth about $58,775,000.
+Several other hedge funds also recently added to or reduced their stakes in BCE.
+Lincluden Management Ltd. bought a new position in BCE in the 2nd quarter valued at about $58,775,000.
 Fiera Capital Corp lifted its position in BCE by 20.3% in the 2nd quarter.
 Fiera Capital Corp now owns 117,939 shares of the utilities provider’s stock valued at $4,904,000 after acquiring an additional 19,929 shares in the last quarter.
 First Bank & Trust lifted its position in BCE by 2.0% in the 3rd quarter.
 First Bank & Trust now owns 52,305 shares of the utilities provider’s stock valued at $2,619,000 after acquiring an additional 1,050 shares in the last quarter.
 Parametric Portfolio Associates LLC lifted its position in BCE by 3.0% in the 2nd quarter.
 Parametric Portfolio Associates LLC now owns 1,025,272 shares of the utilities provider’s stock valued at $50,566,000 after acquiring an additional 29,745 shares in the last quarter.
 Finally, Parallel Advisors LLC lifted its position in BCE by 19.5% in the 2nd quarter.
 Parallel Advisors LLC now owns 2,427 shares of the utilities provider’s stock valued at $120,000 after acquiring an additional 396 shares in the last quarter.
 42.89% of the stock is currently owned by institutional investors.

 Shares of BCE stock opened at $51.88 on Friday.
 The company has a 50 day moving average of $51.30 and a 200-day moving average of $50.81.
 The company has a quick ratio of 0.89, a current ratio of 0.94 and a debt-to-equity ratio of 1.39.
 BCE Inc. has a 12-month low of $42.34 and a 12-month high of $53.00.
 The firm has a market cap of $47.15 billion, a P/E ratio of 20.03, a PEG ratio of 4.83 and a beta of 0.47.